VirtualGhost00/flexmoney/ReadMe.md

 ## ER Diagram

-The ER and Table for the Database are as follows:
+The ER Diagram and Table for the Database are as follows:

 ![ER_Diagram](https://user-images.githubusercontent.com/109162994/207275299-86006c73-4349-484f-9ceb-173dba7401c8.png)